turingschool/curriculum/source/academy/curriculum/reading/passionate_programmer.markdown

 #### Part 2 - Author Conversation

 We'll have a video-Skype conversation with the author, Chad Fowler.
-Prepare any questions you'd like to ask, the date and time will be announced when confirmed.
+Prepare any questions you'd like to ask.
+The date and time will be announced when confirmed.